Manchester: Music

-Bands that have emerged from the Manchester music scene include Van der Graaf Generator, Oasis, The Smiths, Joy Division and its successor group New Order, Buzzcocks, The Stone Roses, The Fall, The Durutti Column, 10cc, Godley & Creme, The Verve, Elbow, Doves, The Charlatans, M People, The 1975, Simply Red, Take That, Dutch Uncles, Everything Everything, Pale Waves and The Outfield.
-Manchester was credited as the main driving force behind British indie music of the 1980s led by The Smiths, later including The Stone Roses, Happy Mondays, Inspiral Carpets, and James.
+Bands that have emerged from the Manchester music scene include Van der Graaf Generator, Oasis, the Smiths, Joy Division and its successor group New Order, Buzzcocks, the Stone Roses, the Fall, the Durutti Column, 10cc, Godley & Creme, the Verve, Elbow, Doves, the Charlatans, M People, the 1975, Simply Red, Blossoms, Take That, Dutch Uncles, Everything Everything, the Courteeners, Pale Waves, and the Outfield.
+Manchester was credited as the main driving force behind British indie music of the 1980s led by the Smiths, later including the Stone Roses, Happy Mondays, Inspiral Carpets, and James.
 The later groups came from what became known as the "Madchester" scene that also centred on The Haçienda nightclub developed by the founder of Factory Records, Tony Wilson.
-Although from southern England, The Chemical Brothers subsequently formed in Manchester.
-Former Smiths frontman Morrissey, whose lyrics often refer to Manchester locations and culture, later found international success as a solo artist.
-Previously, notable Manchester acts of the 1960s include The Hollies, Herman's Hermits, and Davy Jones of the Monkees (famed in the mid-1960s for their albums and their American TV show), and the earlier Bee Gees, who grew up in Chorlton.
-Another notable contemporary band from near Manchester is The Courteeners consisting of Liam Fray and four close friends.
-Singer-songwriter Ren Harvieu is also from Greater Manchester.
+Although from southern England, the Chemical Brothers subsequently formed in Manchester.
+Former Smiths frontman Morrissey, whose lyrics often refer to Manchester, later found international success as a solo artist.
+Previously, notable Manchester acts of the 1960s include the Hollies, Herman's Hermits, and Davy Jones of the Monkees, and the earlier Bee Gees, who grew up in Chorlton.
+Prominent rap artists from Manchester include Bugzy Malone, Aitch, and Meekz.

-Its main pop music venue is Manchester Arena, voted "International Venue of the Year" in 2007.
-With over 21,000 seats, it is the largest arena of its type in Europe.
-In terms of concertgoers, it is the busiest indoor arena in the world, ahead of Madison Square Garden in New York and The O2 Arena in London, which are second and third busiest.
-Other venues include Manchester Apollo, Albert Hall, Victoria Warehouse and the Manchester Academy.
-Smaller venues include the Band on the Wall, the Night and Day Café, the Ruby Lounge, and The Deaf Institute.
-Manchester also has the most indie and rock music events outside London.